yunho-c/random-thoughts/_posts/2024-04-02-verbalizing.md

 Sometimes, I wonder: "Does thinking *verbally* make your thoughts clearer?"

 And, more truthfully...
-"Is the *lack* of thinking verbally the reason that my head is always full of scatterminded complicated foggy confusing pre-thoughts that always seem to be in mutual opposition?"
+"Is the *lack* of thinking verbally the reason that my head is always full of complex complicated foggy confusing scatter-minded pre-thoughts seemingly always in complete mutual disagreement?"

 ---